adaobionyeakagbu/ford-gobike-analysis/readme.md

 ## Dataset

-> This dataset contains trip details of the Ford GoBike sharing service.
+This dataset contains trip details of the Ford GoBike sharing service.
 Ford GoBike is a company that provides on-demand bike rentals for customers in the Bay Area.
 The data consisted of 13 main initial variables for data entries in 2017, 2018, 2019 and January-March 2020.
 All the tables were merged and a 10% fraction of the entire set was finally used to get representation for each year and wrangling was done.
-The resulting dataset consisted of 512788 instances and 19 attributes with representation of entries from 2017 till March 2020.
+The resulting dataset consists of 512788 instances and 19 attributes with representation of entries from 2017 till March 2020 and is stored as a zip file gobike_master.csv.zip.
-The dataset can be found in the repository: [https://s3.amazonaws.com/baywheels-data/2017-fordgobike-tripdata.csv].
+The real entire dataset can be found in the repository: [https://s3.amazonaws.com/baywheels-data].
 Main features focused on
 1. User_type
 2. Duration